Modi says shaken to core by Gujarat's religious riots

 Polls say Modi's Bharatiya Janata Party will fall short of the simple majority required to rule and will have to fall back on regional groups to bolster its numbers in parliament.

 But for some political parties, Modi, a three-time chief minister of Gujarat, remains a polarising figure.
-One powerful group in the eastern state of Bihar broke off its alliance with the BJP after it elevated Modi to the national leadership.
+One powerful group in Bihar broke off its alliance with the BJP after it elevated Modi to the national leadership.

 Since the riots Modi has built up an image of a business-friendly efficient administrator under whom Gujarat is one of India's fastest growing states.
 But he has been unable to fully shake off allegations of bias.